How Radar Satellites are Transforming Flood Surge Event Response for UK Insurers

 As a result, the most severely impacted customers can take longer to notify their claim than customers with more moderate losses.

-UK_Flood_Claim_coverICEYE's flood extent and depth visualization in Gloucester, England from 2022
+Hilton_UK_2023_OctICEYE's flood extent and depth visualization in Hilton, Derby, England during Storm Babet in October 2023

 Inefficiencies in directing finite resources